 It looked sad and forlorn sitting by the side of the Creamery road as though it knew that it had long been abandoned.
-I first noticed it one rainy afternoon when I was almost seven years old and I can still vividly recall the…Continue
+I first noticed it one rainy afternoon when I was almost seven years old and I can still vividly recall the sweet scent of wild honeysuckle, hanging heavily on the air that…Continue

 His name was Eoghan, and I never did catch his last name.
 A solid year spent with the desultory coming and going of this enigmatic man through the door of The Galway Music Center, and I came to accept him as Kieran’s friend from Derry.
-Kieran rarely…Continue
+Kieran rarely explained himself, much less anyone attendant, and because he was the…Continue

 Seamus Heaney, considered by many to be the greatest Irish poet since William B. Yeats, texted his wife Marie a few hours before his death: “Do not be afraid!”
 How comforting these words were to her I do not know.
-They seem, however, appropriate words for a man…Continue
+They seem, however, appropriate words for a man who faced so many crises in his life, dealt with them with…Continue

 LUAIN -- On August 29, 1803, Samuel Neilson, one of the founders of the United Irishmen, died in Poughkeepsie, New York.
-The son of a Presbyterian minister, Neilson had made a fortune in business by 1790, then he dedicated himself to Irish…Continue
+The son of a Presbyterian minister, Neilson had made a fortune in business by 1790, then he dedicated himself to Irish politics.
+It was Neilson, a native of Ballyroney, County…Continue

 Added by The Wild Geese on August 27, 2016 at 9:00am — No Comments